 Barriers addressed by the instruments so far - Most of the barriers presented earlier are being attempted by two or more instruments.
-Only the barrier of lack of advisory services knowledgeable and skilled in organic/ agro-ecological farming practices is being addressed by one single instrument, which is the CAP II PILLAR - Advice, information and training.
-And there is a barrier which is not related to any of the MPIs analysed, which is the low level of mechanisation and outdated infrastructure on organic dairy farms.
+Only the barrier of lack of advisory services knowledgeable and skilled in organic/agro-ecological farming practices is being addressed by one single instrument, which is the CAP II PILLAR - Advice, information and training.
+The low level of mechanisation and outdated infrastructure on organic dairy farms is being partly addressed by the MPI CAP PILLAR II Farm Investments